Advertisement

 3 / 9

-Bottling up your feelings
+Bottling up feelings

-In many cases, identifying and treating mental health issues early on leads to better outcomes.
+In many cases, identifying and treating mental health issues early leads to better outcomes.
 Some of the signs you should watch out for include:

 • Anger and aggression